gtk-rs/gir/README.md

 version = "3.12"
 # prefixed object in mod.rs with #[cfg(mycond)]
 cfg_condition = "mycond"
-# if you want to write your own Display implementation, you can disable gir automatic generation
+# if you want to override default option Ex. for write your own Display implementation
 generate_display_trait = false
     # define overrides for function
     [[object.function]]